JaytidaA/SRA-Ray_Tracer_from_Scratch/README.md

 - [Acknowledgements](https://github.com/Ritika128/OpenGl-3d-GameEngine#acknowledgements)

 ## AIM OF THE PROJECT
-The aim of the project is to render different 3D shapes using GLSL and implementing GUI on them.
+The aim of the project is to create a simple Ray Tracing application from scratch.

 ## Clone and build the programs in the repository